brihiramine/Technical-Writing-Sample/writing-samples/boolean-search2.md

 title:("technical writer" OR "technical editor")  NOT tutor

 [This search on Indeed] would return any postings for technical writers or technical editors, but exclude any that are actually just tutoring roles.
-If you were also looking for roles that were specifically full time roles, you could include `("entry level" OR "full time") NOT contract.`.
-[This query on Indeed](https://www.indeed.com/jobs?q=title%3A%28%22technical+writer%22+OR+%22technical+editor%22%29++NOT+tutor&l=Seattle%2C+WA&sort=date)). returns fewer, but more likely relevant results.
+If you were also looking for roles that were specifically full time roles, you could include `("entry level" OR "full time") NOT contract.`[This query on Indeed] (https://www.indeed.com/jobs?q=title%3A%28%22technical+writer%22+OR+%22technical+editor%22%29++NOT+tutor&l=Seattle%2C+WA&sort=date)). returns fewer, but more likely relevant results.

 Boolean searches are a simple but powerful tool.
 Once you learn to incorporate them into your job search, you can use the time you save to work on your applications.
 Happy searching!